Disclosure – this is a collaborative post.

 You could buy some bullion

-It’s probably never occurred to you to buy bullion, but it’s actually very easy to do, especially if you visit here for advice and ideas first.
+It’s probably never occurred to you to buy bullion, but it’s actually very easy to do.
 You can actually start a collection of silver bars for $10 (£8) apiece if you hit the sales!

 Use an online investment platform